 Without being insensitive to this poor woman’s plight, may I make a simple observation?
 Having fractured her neck twice by doing something otherwise harmless might indicate that the bones of her neck are not strong enough or that the motions of her body (when laughing or sneezing) create a whiplash effect in her neck.
 Either way, the cause of the fracture lies in Monique and in no one else.
 She cannot accuse others, “You did this to me!
 You made me break my neck!”

 This reminds me that sometimes the very cause of us getting offended and hurt lies within us.
 As a person who carries around a lot of hurt, I know that inner pain can misinterpret harmless remarks into offensive words.
-Things spoken with the best intentions can be misconstrued for the person with a wounded heart.
+A person with a wounded heart can misconstrue things spoken with the best intentions.
 And, until we find healing for ourselves the world will remain a terribly prickly place for us.
-Everything – a baby’s cry, someone’s laughter, a person’s loud music, the thunder of a Harley – will stab at us and be offensive to us if our heart is covered with open wounds.
+Everything—a baby’s cry, someone’s laughter, a person’s loud music, the thunder of a Harley—will stab at us and be offensive to us if our heart is covered with open wounds.

 Whatever the needs of your heart are, the Lover of your soul can meet and satisfy them fully and forever.
 It all begins by being reconciled to the God that many consider their enemy.
 But He is not the enemy.
 That’s the devil’s lie.
 God yearns for nothing more than to lavish His love upon you, to know you personally, and to bring relief and peace to your stormy soul.

 “The LORD appeared to us from afar, saying: ‘I have loved you with an everlasting love and have drawn you with unfailing kindness.
-I will build you up again, and you … will be rebuilt.
-Again you will make happy music and dance joyfully” (Jeremiah 31:3-4).
+I will build you up again, and you… will be rebuilt.
+Again you will make happy music and dance joyfully” (Jer.
+31:3–4).

 Dear Father in heaven, please let me fall into Your loving embrace.
 Please forgive my sins and reconcile me to Yourself.
 Please speak peace to the storm that rages in my heart and flood my heart with Your peace.
-Please heal my wounded soul – and make me a healer to others.
+Heal my wounded soul—and make me a healer to others.
 Amen.